• Skip to content

 What to Do if Your Business Matching Domain Name is Unavailable

-These days it is hard to find a matching domain name to your firm’s name because over 250 million domain names are already registered!
+These days it is hard to find a matching domain web name to your firm’s name because over 250 million domain site names are already registered!
 No worries.
 I have great tips on how to get an awesome domain name below:

 1. Decide essential words – Pick one or two keywords that you must have in your domain, such as your name, profession or brand.

 2. Add key words – Add words to your essential words determined above.
 Did you know that Tesla could not get the matching domain name Tesla.com – since it was already taken!
-So they added a logical brand extension word “motors” to make their current domain name TeslaMotors.com.
+So they added a logical brand extension word “motors” to make their current domain TeslaMotors.com.

 3. Use Name Generators – Experiment with free online name generators for some domain name inspiration.
 I list the best business name generators in my article.

-4. Consider different domain extensions – If your desired domain name with a .COM is not available, see if by changing the three-letter extension you have better luck.
+4. Consider different domain extensions – If your desired name with a .COM is not available, see if by changing the three-letter extension you have better luck.
 Try .net, .info, .site, .online. since these are internet-themed and not specific to any industry (such as .fit and .coach) Avoid some of the trendy extensions that could quickly go out style like .moda.

 5. Tag on your location – One of the easiest and best ways to get your matching domain is to add your town, region or state to your name.
 An example SharpNails.com is not available, however, SharpNailsNYC.com is available.